bakhtiyar0309/2023SK_Internship_Test/README.md

 # 2023SK_Internship_Test
-Entry test for research engineer internship
+Entry test for research engineer internship position

 ## Task #1 Applying the diffusion model for generating images of flowers